 I recommend having an old towel or bath mat outside the tent to stand on after a session so your sweat doesn't get on your rug or floor.
 Have another towel to wipe yourself so you don't drip as you head to your post-sauna shower.

-I pin my hair up and most of it doesn't get sweaty, and I am a naturally sweaty, and a head sweaty person.
+I pin my hair up and most of it doesn't get sweaty, and I am a naturally sweaty, and head sweaty person.
 I do wash my face before using the sauna tent because my face does get a bit sweaty.
 If you have skincare like Vitamin C that benefits from a bit of heat and sweat, consider using it during your session to get a bit of a spa experience.

-I take a quick shower after a session in the sauna, and the temperature is dependant on the time of day and my mood.
+I take a quick shower after a session in the sauna, and the temperature is dependent on the time of day and my mood.
 I find if I sauna in the evening and finish with a lukewarm shower, I sleep like a baby.
 If I sauna in the morning after my workout, I finish with a cool shower which wakes me up and makes me feel ready for the day.

-As mentioned above, if you haven't bathed that day, if you just finished an activity or workout that left you stinky, or you're wearing perfume/cologne I recommend a quick shower before using the sauna.
+As mentioned above, if you haven't bathed that day, if you just finished an activity or workout that left you stinky, or if you're wearing perfume/cologne I recommend a quick shower before using the sauna.
 My husband used the sauna tent after a day of just running errands but he wore cologne that day; 20 minutes in the sauna tent and our entire downstairs smelled like Gucci Guilty.
 Even with a post-sauna cleaning and washing of the neck cuff, it still took a couple more sauna sessions to get that smell out of the sauna.

 Unlike a sauna blanket where you need to protect your skin with long sleeves, pants, and socks, with a sauna tent you can do as little clothing as you desire (or go commando).
 If you're sharing with others in your household I recommend at least a swim bottom or underwear, but honestly, anything goes.
 Whatever you wear will be sopping wet at the end of a session.